MediaTek-Labs/mips_tool_chain/release_scripts/nanotemplate/github.md

 ## Release Notes
 #### New Features
+* GNU assembler support for all ThorV2 instructions, enabled by the assembler command-line option `-march=thorv2`.
+* Compiler support for for all ThorV2 instructions, enabled by the assembler command-line option `-march=thorv2`.
+* GDB/simulator support for all ThorV2 instructions, enabled by the command-line option `--architecture=nanomips:thorv2`.
-* Remove support for LWD/SWD  instructions from all components.
+* QEMU support for all ThorV2 instructions, enabled by the command-line option -cpu THORV2.
+* Add small and tiny C library multi-lib variants for ThorV2.
+* Add assembler/disassembler support for named hardware loop count and control CP0 registers.
+* Add 64-bit __builtin_popcount11() expansion by using BITSUM on higher and lower halves of the input.

 #### Bug Fixes
 * None

 #### Other Changes
-* Assembler support for ThorV2 is enabled by the command-line option `-march=thorv2`.
-* Compiler support for ThorV2 is enabled by the command-line option `-march=thorv2`.
-* GDB/simulator support for ThorV2 is enabled by the command-line option `--architecture=nanomips:thorv2`.
-* QEMU support for ThorV2 is enabled by the command-line option `-cpu THORV2`.
+* Rules for assembly syntax of hardware loop instructions (LOOP/LOOPI) ** Loop body should be at least 1 instruction and at most 16 instructions wide.
+** Loops cannot contain other branches, any other relocated instructions or macros that expand in to multiple instructions.

 #### Known Issues
 * Expansion of the `LA`  assembler macro can lead to mis-aligned GP-relative address calculation (ADDIU[GP.W]) for sub-word variable types.
 This leads to link-time failures and can be avoided by explicitly using `ADDIU[GP.B]` or `ADDIU[GP.W]` depending on the element type.